Borja21091/Masonry-Crack-Detection-Dataset/README.md

 # Labels

 The bounding-box labels are structured following the format used for YOLO format.
 Each image in the dataset has a corresponding '.txt' file containing the objects in the image.
-The text file has the format:
+The text files are formatted as:

 `<class-id> <x-center> <y-center> <width> <height>`

 **<class-id>**: integer representing the class of the object.
 This should start from 0 and increase by 1 for each new object class.
 This dataset only contains 'Crack' images, therefore `<class-id>` is always 0.
 In the event of adding more defects, this will be updated accordingly.